Monitor device encryption with Intune

 Encryption status - Whether the OS drive is encrypted.
-It can take up to 24 hours for Intune to begin reporting on a devices encryption status or a change to that status.
+It can take up to 24 hours for Intune to report on a device’s encryption status or a change to that status.

-Profiles – A list of the Device configuration profiles that apply to this device and include the following Profile type and settings:
+Profiles – A list of the Device configuration profiles that apply to this device and are configured with the following values: